Gaelan/Gaelan.github.io/appsanywhere-bug.md

 ## The fix, round one

-In July 2020, I reported CVE-2023-41137 to my university, who passed it on to AppsAnywhere; unfortunately I was not party to the resulting discussions.
+In July 2020, I reported CVE-2023-41137 to my university, who passed it on to AppsAnywhere; I then largely forgot about the whole affair.
 In August 2023, I checked back to discover a partial fix.

 Presumably in response to this report, the macOS AppsAnywhere client was updated; judging by changelogs, I believe this was client 1.4.0 released in